 A+ (90-100) Exceptional

 A (85-89) Outstanding

 A- (80-84) Excellent

 B+ (77-79) Very Good

 B (73-76) Good

 B- (70-72) Acceptable

-FZ (less than 70) Failure
+FZ (less than 70) Failure (FZ)

 As a rule, letter and number grades are assigned for all courses.
-In addition, the following non-grade course reports may be submitted by a professor (see also 7.9):
+In addition, the following non-grade course reports may be entered on ROSI by the college registrar subject to the policies in Sec.
+7.9:

-INC Permanent Incomplete.
+INC (Permanent Incomplete).
 This is assigned in special circumstances where course requirements have not been completed but a failing grade is inappropriate or unwarranted (e.g., medical reasons, extenuating circumstances, change in a student's situation).
 INC carries no credit for the course and is not considered for averaging purposes.
+This course report is subject to the conditions contained in Sec.
+7.9.4.3.

-SDF Standing Deferred.
+SDF (Standing Deferred).
 This is assigned when a student has been granted an extension to complete the requirements for a course.
-It is a temporary report and eventually will be replaced by a final grade or INC. SDF carries no credit for the course and is not considered for averaging purposes.
+SDF carries no credit for the course and is not considered for averaging purposes.